Ankit8125/Heart-Disease-Prediction/README.md

 - **K-Nearest Neighbors (KNN)**
 - **Random Forest Classifier** <br/>
 Hyperparameters for these models were optimized using **RandomizedSearchCV** and **GridSearchCV** to improve accuracy.

+## Scikit-Learn Workflow
+1. Get data ready
+2. Pick a model(to suit your problem)
+3. Fit the model to the data and make a prediction
+4. Evaluate the model
+5. Improve through experimentation
+6. Save and reload your trained model

 ## Evaluation
 Model performance was assessed using the following metrics: